 The bottom line

 But what about those guests who just aren’t willing to let the gift-giving die?
 Combat their efforts with an invitation that clearly states all gifts will be donated, and choose a hospital or charity that will be happy to accept kid-oriented donations.

 Any way you spin it, make sure guests know you’re really grateful for their presence – and it’s the memories you’ll treasure for years to come.
-That’s why single mom Gloria Vettese says she only holds “No Gift” parties for her soon-to-be 4-year-old son.
+That’s why single mom Gloria Vettese says she only holds “No Gift” parties for her son.

 “Good times, happy memories, self-confidence, strong friendships will always mean more than a pile of junk – and the sooner he starts to appreciate that, the better,” she says.